Can rare Pahrump poolfish find a home? Restored pond is a first step

 Since the 1960s, the poolfish have been relocated to various ponds and springs across public lands.
 Small populations of salvaged poolfish were relocated to four main locations: Corn Creek Pond behind the Desert National Wildlife Refuge, Clark County; Spring Preserve, Clark County; Shoshone Ponds, White Pine County; and an irrigation reservoir at Spring Mountain Ranch State Park, Clark County.

-Unfortunately, the poolfish have had to continue to fight for their survival from the illegal dumping of aquariums and non-native species into the springs.
+Unfortunately, the poolfish have had to continue to fight for their survival from the illegal dumping of aquarium fish and non-native species into the springs.

 To get rid of the invasive species, the U.S. Fish and Wildlife Service partners with Nevada’s Department of Wildlife to relocate poolfish to temporary tanks where their populations are maintained and monitored.
 The springs are treated to remove non-native fish species and even emptied and dried out to remove more stubborn invasive species like the crayfish.